section-engineering-education/engineering-education/content/articles/how-to-create-a-machine-learning-app-using-the-fastapi-and-deploying-it-to-the-kubernetes-cluster/index.md

 ### Loading ML packages

 We will use `joblib` to unpickle our previously pickled file, convert our serialized model back to its original form.
-This article can give you a deeper understanding about `joblib`.
+This article can give you a deeper understanding of `joblib`.

 - [Saving Machine Learning Models using Joblib](https://medium.com/@harsz89/persist-reuse-trained-machine-learning-models-using-joblib-or-pickle-in-python-76f7e4fd707)